 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 It is not unusual to have discomfort for at least the first week following your surgical procedure.
 You will be given a prescription for medication to help you tolerate the post-surgical recovery period.
 Please take your medications as directed.
 If necessary, you may take your pain medication more frequently than every 4-6 hours to stay ahead of the soreness.
 It is advisable to not take pain medication on an empty stomach, as nausea may result.

 For moderate pain, 1 or 2 Tylenol or Extra Strength Tylenol may be taken every 3-4 hours.
-Ibuprofen (Advil or Motrin) may be taken instead of Tylenol.
-Ibuprofen, bought over the counter comes in 200 mg tablets: 2-3 tablets may be taken every 3-4 hours as needed for pain.
+Ibuprofen (Advil or Motrin) may be taken instead of or addition to Tylenol.
+Ibuprofen, bought over the counter comes in 200 mg tablets: 2-4 tablets may be taken every 3-4 hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.
 Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.

 When taking any prescribed medication containing Acetaminophen (Tylenol), i.e.; Percocet, Hydrocodone, Vicoden or Tylenol with Codeine, you should not take additional Tylenol so as not to exceed the safety level of Acetaminophen.
 Please contact the office with any questions you may have.